Total Pageviews

 D) Hike the Kotor Serpentines which is an old caravan road that rises 900 meters / 3000 feet

-E) Walk on the walls of Old Town to see the rooftops & also the views overlooking the bay
+E) Walk on the walls of Old Town to see the rooftops and also the views overlooking the bay

 F) Church of St Luka which dates back to 1195

-G) Kampana Tower located near the mouth of the River Scurda & the Bay of Kotor which from the tower you can see all of Kotor.
+G) Kampana Tower located near the mouth of the River Scurda and on the Bay of Kotor which from the tower you can see all of Kotor.

-Also if here at night they light up the tower & the walls for a great photo opportunity
+Also if here at night they light up the tower plus the walls for a great photo opportunity

 Some churches do require an entrance fee so the currency of Montenegro is the Euro even though officially its not a member yet.

-But moving forward; Serbia & Montenegro are the most advanced candidates to join the EU sometime between 2025-2030
+Serbia and Montenegro are the most advanced candidates to join the EU sometime between 2025-2030

 Some of the Romanesque designed churches.